bumi/faraday_ln_paywall/README.md

 If so it pays the invoice through the connected [lnd node](https://github.com/lightningnetwork/lnd/) and performs a second request with the proof of payment.

+### How does the server side look like?

-Have a look at [@philippgille related server implementation in Go](https://github.com/philippgille/ln-paywall).
+Have a look at [@philippgille's related server implementation in Go](https://github.com/philippgille/ln-paywall).

 ## Requirements